 To prepare for the 2025 exam, the Ministry of Education and Training has taken steps such as: announcing the 2+2 exam plan (2 compulsory subjects + 2 elective subjects); announcing 17 sample exam questions for schools to guide teaching and review for 12th grade students; setting the early exam date as June 26-27, 2024; training on test and exam development according to the Ministry's new format for staff and teachers...
 At the same time, requiring universities to develop and announce early the 2025 enrollment plan.

-To prepare for the 2025 high school graduation exam with the best results, many synchronous solutions need to be implemented.
+To prepare for the 2025 high school graduation exam with the best results, it is necessary to implement many synchronous solutions.

 First of all, the education sector and localities and educational institutions with high school students need to propagate and disseminate to society, parents and students the policy of renewing the high school exam in 2025, creating social consensus.

-Universities will soon announce their 2025 enrollment plans, including transparent enrollment targets according to different methods and including information technology and computer science subjects in the admission combination.
+Universities will soon announce their 2025 enrollment plans, including transparent enrollment targets according to different methods, and include information technology and computer science subjects in the admission combination.

-The Department of Education and Training presides over and trains managers and high school teachers on designing exams according to the new format, new requirements and building a province-wide exam bank.
-The final exam of the second semester follows the common exam of the department, schools arrange exam rooms by subject group, each school practices like the high school graduation exam model.
+The Department of Education and Training presides over and trains administrators and high school teachers on designing exams in new formats, new requirements, and building a province-wide exam bank.
+The final exam of the second semester follows the general exam of the department.
+Schools arrange exam rooms by subject group, and each school practices like the high school graduation exam model.

-High schools and vocational education and continuing education centers organize surveys on students' wishes regarding registration for graduation exam combinations, class arrangement, teaching organization, testing, and evaluation according to the new exam format.
-Teachers innovate teaching methods, improve the quality of students in general, especially review and exam preparation for grade 12 students.
+High schools and vocational training centers organize surveys on students' wishes regarding registration for graduation exam combinations, class arrangement, teaching organization, testing, and evaluation according to the new exam format.
+Teachers innovate teaching methods, improve the quality of students in general, especially review and exam preparation for 12th grade students.

-Invest in facilities, teaching equipment, reference books, enhance experiential activities, and career guidance to help students choose a career that suits their aspirations, abilities, and family conditions to study at university or vocational education.
+Invest in facilities, teaching equipment, reference books, increase experiential activities, career guidance to help students choose a career that suits their aspirations, abilities and family conditions to study at university or vocational education.
 Implement student streaming after high school to achieve the goal of 40-45% of high school students participating in vocational training by 2025 to reduce pressure on university admission.

-Special support solutions are needed for flood-hit areas.
+Special support solutions are needed for flood-affected areas.

-The Ministry of Education and Training needs to have special support solutions for areas severely damaged by storm No. 3 (typhoon Yagi), which has had a serious impact on education.
+The Ministry of Education and Training needs to have special support solutions for areas severely devastated by storm No. 3 (Yagi), which has had a serious impact on education.
 Natural disasters and epidemics have greatly affected the quality of education.
 In 2022, due to the impact of the Covid-19 epidemic, nearly 100% of the Southeast and Mekong Delta localities have seen their average exam scores drop compared to 2021.

 Source: https://thanhnien.vn/ky-thi-tot-nghiep-thpt-2025-vi-sao-can-chuan-bi-som-cho-hoc-sinh-18524091820415067.htm